sanity-io/next-sanity/packages/next-sanity/README.md

 ### Fetching in Page Router Components

-If you're using the [Pages Router][pages-router] you can await results from Sanity client inside a `getStaticProps` function:
+If you're using the [Pages Router][pages-router] you can await results from Sanity Client inside a `getStaticProps` function:

 ```tsx
 // ./src/pages/index.tsx